haskellfoundation/tech-proposals/proposals/PROPOSALS.md

 ### Guests

 Experts in some fields may be invited to specific meetings as guests when discussing related HFTPs.
 Their input would be important to discuss the current state of the proposal, both its design and implementation.

+### Joining the HFTT

+If you would like to join the HFTT or would like to know how members are elected, please refer to the [charter](proposals/CHARTER.md).

 ## Proposal states